 Slip, trip and fall accidents commonly damage the ligaments in the back, ankles, knees, hands, and wrists depending on how you fall and if you put your hand out to stop your fall.

-Work-related ligament injuries are most often caused by incorrect manual handling techniques that can result in back injuries at work, repetitive strain type injuries in the hands, elbows and shoulder injuries.
+Work-related ligament damage is most often caused by incorrect manual handling techniques that can result in back injuries at work, repetitive strain type injuries in the hands, elbows and shoulder injuries.
 One-off ligament injuries in the workplace are often caused by different types of slip, trip and fall accidents such as slipping on a wet floor, falling off a ladder or scaffolding, tripping over loose wiring or torn carpeting, to name just a few.

 Any accident at work causing ligament damage due to negligence may be subject to a ligament damage injury claim.

-Whiplash is the most common type of injury caused in road accidents, but there are many other injuries to soft tissue and ligaments that road accidents can cause.
+Whiplash is the most common type of injury caused in road accidents, but there are many other injuries to soft tissue and ligaments that road traffic accidents can cause.

-Sports-related ligament injuries usually result from inadequate training for example and can affect any part of the body depending on the sport and the nature of the accident.
-If you suffered a strain or sprain injury in a sports related incident and believe negligence was the cause then you could have a claim for compensation.
+Sports-related ligament injuries usually result from inadequate training, for example, and can affect any part of the body depending on the sport and the nature of the accident.
+If you suffered a strain or sprain injury in a sports-related incident and believe negligence was the cause then you could have a claim for compensation.